yinkaiwen/RecycleViewDemo/README.md

 # RecycleViewDemo
-I read https://github.com/WuXiaolong/PullLoadMoreRecyclerView,and fixed some code from this.
+I read https://github.com/WuXiaolong/PullLoadMoreRecyclerView ,and fixed some code from this.
 You can use this PullRecyclerView in your project.

 XML : no need swiperefreshlayout.